 We are promoting the many benefits of rewilding, raise awareness of European wild nature, and develop nature-based tourism such as wildlife watching and safari-style experiences.

 Rewilding Europe was formally established on 28 June 2011 as an independent, non-for-profit foundation (ANBI status) registered in the Netherlands.
 The four co-founders of Rewilding Europe are Frans Schepers, Staffan Widstrand, Neil Birnie and Wouter Helmer.
 Rewilding Europe currently incorporates two limited liability companies, the Rewilding European Capital B.V. and the Rewilding Europe B.V..

 As an independent organisation, Rewilding Europe has established itself as a pan-European initiative, operating at the frontline of rewilding at a European scale.
 We work together with numerous partners, both at a European, national and local level.
-A Supervisory Board, with now five members from five different countries, was established in September 2012.
-The Rewilding Europe Circle, an assembly of ambassadors and advisors, was established in 2015.
+A Supervisory Board, with now six members from six different countries, was established in September 2012.

-By mid 2020, Rewilding Europe is working in eight large rewilding areas across Europe, with staff- and board members, ambassadors and volunteers from 18 European countries.
-Our lean-and-mean central team currently represents 7 lead positions with some 16 staff in total.
+By end-2022, Rewilding Europe is working in ten large rewilding landscapes across Europe, with staff- and board members, ambassadors and volunteers from 18 European countries.
+Our lean-and-mean central team currently represents 7 lead positions with some 25 staff in total.
 Rewilding Europe is based in Nijmegen, the Netherlands.
 Read more about Rewilding Europe in the public disclosures.